MichaelSoegaard/Flight_delay/README.md

  - are we more likely to experince delays at specific weekdays?
  - is there a difference in the amount a delays based on the carrier?
  - is there a difference in the amount a delays based on the departure airport?
- - is there a difference in the amount a delays based on the arriving airport?
+ - is there a difference in the amount a delays based on the arrival airport?
+ - is there a difference in the amount a delays based on length of flight?

 ### Dataset
  Data based on [this](https://www.kaggle.com/divyansh22/flight-delay-prediction) Kaggle dataset.